istiuak-0/iocraft/README.md

 ## Store

 `store()` generates a reactive base class you can extend in any service.
-Use it instead of Pinia when your state belongs inside a service — reactive state, computed values, watchers, and reset with no external dependency.
+Use it instead of Pinia when your state belongs inside a service.

 ```ts
 import { attach, store } from 'iocraft'